CambiumRG/CaptuRING/manual/README.md

 ## Assembling
 Once you have confirmed that all the listed components are compatible you can assemble the whole tool according to the following architecture.

-Yoy can follow the next steps or watch the ['how to assamble'](https://www.youtube.com) video.
 #### Assembling map
 Detailed version [here](CRAssembling.pdf)
 <p align="center">